Explore the Province, Favourite Things to Do in Ontario

 7. Konzelmann Estate Winery

 Konzelmann Estate winery is located on the Niagara Peninsula, a wine region known for their icewines.
 Their vines slope down to the water, and the winery itself resembles a castle.
-The Konzelmann Estate has received a certificate of excellence from Trip Advisor, and the peach wine comes highly recommended.
+The Konzelmann Estate has received a certificate of excellence from Trip Advisor.
+The peach wine comes highly recommended.

 8. Sugarbush Hill Maple Farm

 Syrup at the Sugarbush Hill Maple Farm.
 Photo courtesy of: Sugarbush Hill management.

 A family-owned Maple Farm will be your ‘sweetest’ visit in Ontario.
 You will be entertained by live music, free tastings (including maple syrup, maple butter and maple mustard!), recipes, and a syrup making display.
-Make sure you visit the Farm for an educational afternoon, and to buy your friends and family back home the most Canadian gift!
+Make sure you visit the Farm for an educational afternoon.
+You can also buy your friends and family back home the most Canadian gift!